Hassan114h/eks-helm-argocd/README.md

   Shows metrics based on application performance and cluster health.

+# AlertManager
-** Set up == 1, to trigger alarm even when the instances are healthy
+## Set the rule, up == 1, to trigger alarm even when the instances are healthy, to get email

 ![alt text](image.png)